pflc3/ThePackApp/README.md

 Home Page
 - Includes a random dog fun fact and joke
+- Holds bubbleTitle() and bubbleText() functions

 Profile Page
 - Displays profile info and profile pic
 - Able to change profile info and profile pic
+- Holds largeBlueGradient(), textAnswer(), secureTextAnswer(), displayInfo() functions
+- Holds ImagePicker struct and loadImage() function

 Mode Data
 - Declare and initialize arrays from JSON files
 - Holds load() function for initializing arrays from JSON files

+ModelAndRescources
+- Every feature has this folder that holds their object and JSON file data

 ## DogInfo Feature
 DogInfo List Page